Data stream classes (gaze, eye states, IMU)#

 Bases: BaseTabular

-Base for a continuous data stream (gaze, eye states, IMU).
-Indexed by timestamp [ns].
+Container for continuous data streams (gaze, eye states, IMU).

 Parameters: